What Is the Cost of Solar Panels?

 - Use the PACE Program.
 The Property Assessed Clean Energy (PACE) model is a program that enables homeowners to finance the costs of improvements, including solar panels, and pay back the costs via a property assessment.

-Questions to Ask About Cost of Solar Panels
+Questions to Ask About the Cost of Solar Panels

 Asking a solar panel installation professional the right questions can help minimize miscommunication, save money, and get the right solar panel system for your home.
 Here are some questions to ask about the cost of solar panels.